-At the example of September 2009, Figure 9 shows the EMMA v3.0 XCO2 and XCH4 values as well as the corresponding selected median algorithm.
+At the example of September 2009 or 2010, Figure 9 shows the EMMA v3.1 XCO2 or XCH4 values as well as the corresponding selected median algorithm.

 Note that the format of the main output data, which are the Level 2 data products, is described in the separate Product User Guide and Specification (PUGS) document.